-(a) Before counsel is appointed for an indigent defendant the court shall be satisfied that the attorney to be appointed is capable of providing the defendant with effective assistance of counsel.
+(a) Before counsel or a guardian ad litem is appointed for an indigent defendant, parent, or child, the court shall be satisfied that the attorney to be appointed is capable of providing the defendant, parent or child with effective assistance of counsel.

 (b) Appointed counsel, other than public defenders, shall be entitled to reasonable compensation for their services rendered as provided in this rule.
+Co-counsel or associate attorneys in non-capital cases may not be compensated.
 Reasonable compensation shall be determined by the court in which services are rendered, subject to the limitations set forth in this rule, which limitations are declared to be reasonable.
-The limitations apply to compensation for services rendered in each court, municipal or general sessions; criminal, circuit, or chancery; Court of Appeals or Court of Criminal Appeals; the Tennessee Supreme Court; and the United States Supreme Court.
+The limitations apply to compensation for services rendered in each court, municipal, juvenile, or general sessions; criminal, circuit, or chancery; Court of Appeals or Court of Criminal Appeals; the Tennessee Supreme Court; and the United States Supreme Court.

-(c) The hourly rate for appointed counsel in noncapital cases shall not exceed forty dollars (\$40) per hour for time reasonably spent in trial preparation and fifty dollars (\$50) per hour for time reasonably spent in court.
+(c) The hourly rate for appointed counsel in non-capital cases shall not exceed forty dollars (\$40) per hour for time reasonably spent in trial preparation and fifty dollars (\$50) per hour for time reasonably spent in court.